 where the unit vector $K^i$ is given by equation (\ref{unitv}), relativistic correction $\beta^i$ is defined by equation (\ref{expli}), and the perturbation

-determines deformation of the local coordinates of observer with respect to the global ADM-harmonic frame caused by the transverse-traceless part of the gravitational field of the isolated system at the point of observation.
+describes a deformation of the local coordinates of observer with respect to the global ADM-harmonic frame caused by the transverse-traceless part of the gravitational field of the isolated system at the point of observation.

-If two sources of light (quasars, stars, etc.) are observed along the directions ${\bm s}_1$ and ${\bm s}_2$ corresponding to two different light rays passing near the isolated system with impact parameters, ${\bm\xi}_1$ and ${\bm\xi}_2$, the measured angle $\Psi$ between them in the local inertial frame is
+Let two sources of light (quasars, stars, etc.) be observed along the directions ${\bm s}_1$ and ${\bm s}_2$ corresponding to two different light rays passing near the isolated gravitating system at the minimal distances corresponding to the (vector) impact parameters, ${\bm\xi}_1$ and ${\bm\xi}_2$.
+The angle $\Psi$ between them, measured in the local inertial frame is

 where the dot between the two vectors denotes the usual Euclidean scalar product.
-It is worth emphasizing that the observed direction $s^i$ to the source of light includes relativistic deflection of the light ray in the form of three perturbations.
-Two of them, $\alpha^i$ and $\gamma^i$, depend only on quantities taken at the point of observation but $\beta^i$, according to equation \eqref{expli}, is also sensitive to the strength of the gravitational field taken at the point of emission of light.
+It is worth emphasizing that the observed direction $s^i$ to each source of light includes relativistic deflection of the light ray in the form of three perturbations.
+Two of them, $\alpha^i$ and $\gamma^i$, depend only on the quantities taken at the point of observation, but $\beta^i$, according to equation \eqref{expli}, is also sensitive to the strength of the gravitational field taken at the point of emission of light.
 This remark reveals that according to relation (\ref{dop}) a single gravitational wave signal may cause different angular displacements and/or time delays for different sources of light located at different distances from the source of gravitational waves even if the directions to the light sources are the same.

 Without going into further details of the observational procedure we give an explicit expression for the total angle of the light deflection $\alpha^i$.
 We have

 where